 Appropriately located near the Tidal Basin, perhaps the most tranquil and lovely place in DC, a 30-foot granite sculpture of Martin Luther King Jr towers over the western side of the National Mall.
 The sculpture shows King emerging from the “Mountain of Despair,” and reflects his incredible contribution to American culture.
 Even the statue’s address, 1964 Independence Ave., contributes to the monument’s powerful symbolism.

 Completed in 2011, it’s the capital’s newest monument, and the only one on the Mall dedicated to an African American.
+Make sure to take our fully guided African American History and Culture Tour, which includes access to the National Museum of African American History and Culture!

 Old Town Alexandria is the place George Washington called home, and its lovely cobblestone streets and red brick sidewalks never fail to delight visitors from all over the world.
 King Street, nationally recognized as one of America’s “Great Streets,” is a one-mile stretch of restaurants, museums, boutiques, and galleries.
 Take the free trolley—or enjoy the walk!